blaylockbk/vscode-met-syntax/README.md

 # About

-**MET syntax** is a VS Code extension for basic syntax highlighting for [Model Evaluation Tools](https://dtcenter.org/community-code/model-evaluation-tools-met) (MET) [configuration files](https://met.readthedocs.io/en/latest/Users_Guide/config_options.html).
+**MET syntax** is a VS Code extension for basic syntax highlighting of [Model Evaluation Tools](https://dtcenter.org/community-code/model-evaluation-tools-met) (MET) [configuration files](https://met.readthedocs.io/en/latest/Users_Guide/config_options.html).

-This extension looks best with dark themes in VS Code for now.
+This extension currently looks best with dark themes in VS Code.

-Syntax highlighting can help you visually understand the config files and help catch errors.
+Syntax highlighting can help you visually understand MET configuration file structure and help you catch errors.
 The following are highlighted:

 - comments
 - strings